zeppe-lin/cryptmount/README.md

 OVERVIEW
 ========

-This directory contains cryptmount, a tiny utility that is a wrapper for cryptsetup which makes use of a crypttab file.
+This repository contains cryptmount, a tiny utility that is a wrapper for cryptsetup which makes use of a crypttab file.

 This distribution is a fork of Sabotage-Linux' cryptmount as of commit